DVS-Lab/dmn-parcellation/README.md

 # neurosynth-mfc
-This repository contains code, data, and results for De La Vega, Chang, Banich, Wager & Yarkoni.
-Journal of Neuroscience (2016).
+This repository contains code, data, and results for Wang, Taren & Smith (bioRxiv, 2017).

-Final parcellation images are available under images/
+link to the preprint: https://www.biorxiv.org/content/early/2017/11/27/225375

-Follow along the [Clustering](Clustering.ipynb), [Coactivation](Coactivation.ipynb), and [Functional preference profiles](Functional preference profiles.ipynb) notebooks to recreate analyses, results and visualizations from the article.
-These notebooks are intended to allow researchers to easily perform similar analyses on other brain areas of interest.
+Figures (.eps) for the manuscript available at figures/

 ### Requirements
 Python 2.7.x